ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 We confirm that our estimates of forest cover and deforestation rates can be used as source of information for the next FAO Forest Resources Assessment (FRA) report.
 The FRA report is based on two primary sources of data: Country Reports prepared by National Correspondents and remote sensing that is conducted by FAO together with national focal points and regional partners (http://www.fao.org/forest-resources-assessment/background/en/).
 Country Reports can be based on different sources of information, such as national forest inventories or remote sensing studies.
 For example, Madagascar 2015 FRA report (http://www.fao.org/3/a-az264f.pdf) is partly based on the remote sensing studies by @MEFT2009, @ONE2013, and @ONE2015.

 **line 403: How can a study published in 2003 explain events post 2010?
 You need to expand more here.**

+We modified the sentence to be more specific: "The political crisis of 2009 (Ploch et al. 2012), followed by several years of political instability and weak governance could also explain the increase in the deforestation rate observed on the period 2005-2014 (see Smith et al. 2003 for a discussion on the link between governance and forest cover loss)."

 **legend of Table 1: "Change in", not evolution**